 - In Rune, Loki gives his Evil Gloating of his master plan in this manner underneath the bowels of the Earth, going from sing-song voice to violent outbursts and back again in a manner of seconds, having been driven insane by his captivity by Odin.

-- Gamzee Makara from Homestuck, when sane, speaks WiTh AlTeRnAtInG cApItAlIzAtIoN, but when insane, speaks JUST like THIS.
-One of his victims explicitly comments on the change in his intonation; and a single word all in lowercase is enough to make Karkat start panicking.
+- Gamzee Makara from Homestuck, when sane, types WiTh AlTeRnAtInG cApItAlIzAtIoN, but when he becomes dangerously insane, he types JUST like THIS, which is specifically shown to correspond with a similar change in his actual speech - while insane, the volume of his voice fluctuates wildly.
+One of his victims explicitly comments on the change in his intonation (and complains that it makes him hard to understand), and a single word all in lowercase is enough to make Karkat start panicking.

 - Questionable Content's Randy normally speaks in an excited tone of voice, but during one exchange with Yelling Bird, his text size drops dramatically, speaking in all lowercase (except for the word "I").
 The claim he made during this exchange was that he is eternal and he might not be wrong.